-Nestling in a lovely spot between the Sierra de Mijas Natural Park and the sparkling Mediterranean Sea, La Cala Golf, Hotel, and Spa is home to three superb championship courses.
-If you are heading to the Andalusia region of Spain for a golfing holiday, you should ensure La Cala is on your list of must-visit destinations.
+Nestling in a lovely spot between the Sierra de Mijas Natural Park and the sparkling Mediterranean Sea, La Cala Golf Hotel, and Spa is home to three superb golf championship courses.
+If you are heading to Malaga for the Andalusia region of Spain for a golfing holiday, you should ensure La Cala golf course is on your list of must-visit destinations.

-La Cala Golf Resort itself was opened in 2005 and is situated in the mountains, offering lovely views of the surrounding area.
+La Cala Golf Resort itself was opened in 2005 and is situated in the Mijas mountains, offering lovely views of the surrounding area in the Costa Del Sol.
 The courses were designed by Cabell B. Robinson and blend seamlessly into the natural terrain.
 The area is rich with wildlife, trees, and flowers and provides a stunning backdrop for a round of golf.

 The America and Asia courses were the first to become available for play, followed not long after by the Europa Course.
 The Europa Course has matured beautifully over the years and is now vying for the position of top course, not only at the La Cala resort but further afield in this region of Spain.